[Special Populations] Supporting Twice-Exceptional Students in the Classroom

 Misdiagnosis/wrongful placement into (or not into) special education programs

-Often the testing done to identify a disability is problematic for 2E students because a talent can often hide a need.
-As such, some of these children are misidentified as having emotional problems.
+Often the typical testing done to identify a disability is problematic for 2E students because a talent can often hide a need.
 Most easily missed are those students whose learning and attention issues and giftedness mask each other.
 These students may appear to have average ability because their strengths and weaknesses “cancel each other out.”
 Consequently, these students may not qualify for gifted programs or for special education programs—but that does not change their need of supports.

 As educators, there are certainly steps to take to become advocates for these special students.
-More than identifying students’ most obvious needs and creating thoughtful IEPs to address them, it is critical to follow the lead of recent legislation and find the best way to educate ALL students and assess them in ways they can shine.
+More than identifying students’ most obvious needs and creating thoughtful IEPs to address them, it is critical to find the best way to educate ALL students and assess them in ways they can shine.

 Start with these high-level strategies: